Toluna-IP/tolunaintegratedpaneldocs/general/quickstart.md

 ---

 # Quick Start
-To quickly get integrated with out platform, here's how to go about it.
+To quickly get integrated with our platform, here's how to go about it.
+In all cases, API access to the platform will have to be given by Toluna representatives.

 # Dashboard